Going Morocco during Ramadan

 After landing, I got "The cross fire of Tanger".
 It's being under

-fire of aggressive guides and barkers which all the people who enter Morocco
+fire of aggressive guides and barkers that all the people entering Morocco

-by the sea must experience.
-For having a meal or shopping, I had to discount
+by the sea must be experienced.
+For having a meal or shopping, I had to

-all the time, and rejected excessively aggressive offer.
-As a matter of
+discount all the time, and rejected excessively aggressive offer.
+As a

-facts, I was too exhausted to enjoy the exotic mood when I came back to
+matter of facts, I was too exhausted to enjoy the exotic mood.

 However, in the morning, when I heard the voice of Adhan in the bed with